Venezuelan opposition targeted by internet censors

 He also said other civil liberties advocates have been urging Venezuelans to try to avoid blockages by using virtual private network software that encrypt data and often hide the origin of a connection, and he said use of VPNs has increased over time.

 A study by Venezuela’s Press and Society Institute found that 53 websites were partially blocked by internet providers in Venezuela last year, including an investigative news site and the website for one of the country’s last remaining opposition newspapers.
-Analysts say that this year, Guaido’s Wikipedia page, and social media sites have suffered blocks.
+Analysts say that this year, Guaido’s Wikipedia page and social media sites have suffered blocks.

 “The previous modus operandi was to place long-term blocks on certain web addresses,” Azpurua says.
 “But the most recent forms of blocking are more tactical.
 You can tell that someone is investing in the technology to do this.”
 While some analysts have speculated the know-how could come from Russia, Toker points out that technology developed by Western countries to block sites run by terrorist groups can also be reconfigured to block other sites.